Three Days on the C and O Canal || Part 2

 The confluence of the Potomac and Shenandoah Rivers. |

-On the morning of day two, I had an unsuccessful search for a spring at the end of the street next to the overlook of the confluence of the Potomac and Shenandoah Rivers.
-It had been there when my son's Scout Troop had done this section of the trail.
-I guess the Park Service had capped off the spring.
-This part of the C&O in Harper's Ferry W.VA. is also the same pathway for the Appalachian Trail.
-They both follow the same route for a couple of miles.
+On the morning of day two, I searched unsuccessfully for a spring at the end of the street, near the overlook of the Potomac and Shenandoah Rivers.
+It had been there when my son's Scout Troop rode this section of the trail, but it seems the Park Service has since capped it off.
+This part of the C&O Canal in Harpers Ferry, WV, also serves as a section of the Appalachian Trail.
+Both trails follow the same path for a couple of miles.
 The Appalachian Trail is just behind me in the picture.

 Dargan Cave. |

-Next up the trail is the Antietam Creek walk-in camp.
-Take note, this camp is a fee-use area.
-It is a nice big campsite area with campsites on both sides of the trail.
-The last time I was there camping it was full of Boy Scouts.
-Keep this in mind!!
-I am sure they are not as loud as the trains...
+Next up on the trail is the Antietam Creek walk-in camp.
+Just a heads-up, this is a fee-use area.
+It’s a spacious campsite, with sites on both sides of the trail.
+The last time I camped there, it was full of Boy Scouts—so keep that in mind!
+They're probably not as noisy as the passing trains, though...

-Just before getting to Shepherdstown W. VA, I got a flat.
-You need to plan for flats.
-It is not a matter of if but when.
-Stop and take your time with any trailside repair.
-Because what you have with you is all you have to make the best of it.
-After fixing my flat I went into Shepherdstown for lunch and found a Sheetz.
-There are other places in town to get something to eat.
-Once you cross the bridge into town you will come to your second stop sign which is a four-way stop.
-Sheetz is to your right and to your left are the shops in the downtown area.
-I didn't have time to explore downtown so that will have to be on another trip.
+Not long before reaching Shepherdstown, WV, I got a flat.
+Flats are inevitable, so it’s best to plan for them.
+It's not a question of if, but when.
+When you stop to make a trailside repair, take your time—what you carry with you is all you have to make it work.
+After fixing my flat, I rode into Shepherdstown for lunch and found a Sheetz.
+There are other dining options in town, too.
+Once you cross the bridge into town, you'll reach a four-way stop.
+Sheetz will be on your right, and the downtown shops are to your left.
+I didn’t have time to explore downtown this time, but that will have to wait for another trip.

-After eating I made the plan to keep riding to the 80-mile point.
-I wanted to make it to Williamsport, just short of the 100-mile marker.
-But I was having an issue with a pinch in my neck that was causing me some discomfort so I opted for plan "B" which is to turn around here.
+After lunch, I had planned to ride to the 80-mile point, aiming for Williamsport, just shy of the 100-mile marker.
+However, I was dealing with a pinch in my neck that was causing discomfort, so I decided to go with plan “B” and turn around here.

-On day three I got up and I didn't even make coffee.
-I just eat on the bike figuring I have about five to six hours of riding and I would not like to sit in traffic in NOVA (Northern Virginia) to get back home.
-It was also cold that morning and it must have gotten down in the '30s overnight.
-So moving means I warm up.
+On day three, I woke up and skipped the coffee.
+I decided to eat on the bike, knowing I had five to six hours of riding ahead, and didn’t want to get stuck in traffic on my way back to NOVA (Northern Virginia).
+It was also chilly that morning, probably in the '30s overnight, so I figured staying in motion would help warm me up.

-Stop at Great Falls for a quick lunch.
+I made a quick stop at Great Falls for lunch.

-Nearing the end around mile marker 4 you start to see some of the original mile makers.
+As I neared the end, around mile marker 4, I started to spot some of the original mile markers.

-I finished up my three-day trip with 17 1/2 hours of riding and I covered 178.6 miles.
-I had planned four days to do the trail out and back and even if my neck was not giving me issues I still think it would have taken five or maybe six days.
-I felt like I was on a schedule either by time or miles and that is something I don't want to have to happen again.
+I wrapped up my three-day trip with 17.5 hours of riding, covering a total of 178.6 miles.
+I had originally planned for four days to complete the trail out and back, but even if my neck hadn’t been an issue, I still think it would have taken five or six days.
+I ended up feeling like I was racing against the clock or trying to hit certain mile markers, and that’s not something I want to repeat.

 Comments